Aiven-Open/klaw-docs/docs/docs/HowTo/environments.md

 Environments in Klaw are similar to application environments that act as a wrapper over clusters.
-Each environment in Klaw is associated with a cluster, and there are three types of environments available:
+Each environment in Klaw is associated with a cluster and there are three types of environments available:

 -   Kafka
 -   Schema Registry